×

 By Thomson Reuters May 20, 2026 | 6:50 PM

-Xi, who hosted U.S. President Donald Trump last week, will try to act as a mediator between Trump and North Korean leader Kim Jong Un, the senior official was quoted as saying.
+Xi, who hosted Trump last week, will try to act as a mediator between Trump and North Korea’s Kim, the senior official was quoted as saying in the report released late on Wednesday.

 China is a key economic and political ally of North Korea and the two have made efforts to reinforce ties that had cooled during the COVID-19 pandemic.